slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 The main feature of 3.4 release is introduction of on/off-line status reporting for `NuvlaBox <http://sixsq.com/products/nuvlabox/>`_.

+For application users and developers [Alice, Clara]:
+-  Fixed disk size unit in describe instance action in OpenNebula connector.

 For application developers [Clara]:
 -  Please follow the migration procedure on SlipStream Enterprise for NuvlaBox connectors.
+-  DELETE on API resources now returns 200 instead of 204.
+-  API documentation was updated to match the latest API implementation.

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.